amd/ZenDNN/README.md

 the initial build, and may want to turn off Dependencies build for incremental library development and build.
 This option helps developers avoid repeatedly downloading and building Dependencies.
 As built and installed dependencies must be prevented from "clean", setting ZENDNNL_BUILD_DEPS=OFF and reconfiguring CMake before "clean" does not clean dependencies.

-A downstream package may be interested only in the library, and may want to disable examples, doxygen docs, and gtests.
-Though no direct command line option is given to avoid building gtests, it can be achieved by setting ZENDNNL_BUILD_GTESTS=OFF in `ZenDNN/cmake/ZenDnnlComponentsOptions.cmake`.
+A downstream package may be interested only in the library, and may want to enable examples, doxygen docs, and gtests.
+Examples are built by default, while doxygen docs and gtests are disabled by default.
+These can be controlled by setting the appropriate options in `ZenDNN/cmake/ZenDnnlComponentsOptions.cmake`:
+- `ZENDNNL_BUILD_EXAMPLES=ON/OFF` (default: ON)
+- `ZENDNNL_BUILD_DOXYGEN=ON/OFF` (default: OFF)
+- `ZENDNNL_BUILD_GTEST=ON/OFF` (default: OFF)

 In addition, a shell script `ZenDNN/scripts/zendnnl_build.sh` is also provided to execute the build process easily.